-Roth IRAs are the real smart play.
+Again, Roth IRAs are the real smart play.
 You can use tax penalties to offset income that arises when you convert traditional IRAs or 401ks to Roth accounts.

 When you convert to a Roth account, you pay tax on the amount of the conversion, but believe me it’s worth it.
 These sexy beasts grow entirely tax free and there is no tax on distributions.

-SPEAKING OF ROTH IRA’s and ROTH 401K’s these next five tips are exclusively for you masters who’ve already caught on.
+Speaking of Roth IRAs and Roth 401ks, these next five tips are exclusively for you masters who’ve already caught on.

 Yeah.
 Tax code is confusing.
-“Designated” 401k accounts have to take distributions.
+“Designated” 401(k) accounts have to take distributions.
 These are part of your employer plan.
 That’s what designated means.

 If you don’t want to take money out, we’ve covered this.
 Roll the 401k into a Roth IRA when your reach 70 years old.

-Distributions of contributions to a Roth IRA are always tax-free.
+Unless, of course, the government decides to change things up.
+But for now, distributions of contributions to a Roth IRA are always tax-free.
 No matter your age.
 You pay the tax up front.
 You don’t pay it twice.

-Before you get too excited by the prospect of drawing money from your Roth IRA remember that you have to be 59 and a half years of age or older and you have to have had the Roth account for five years or longer.
+Before you get too excited by the prospect of drawing money from your Roth IRA, remember that you have to be 59 and a half years of age or older and you have to have had the Roth account for five years or longer.
 Slow and steady wins the race.

-Tax-free accounts are the best way to earn income in the US if you use them right, but using them right is a matter of being patient while your money grows.
+Because they aren’t the most tax efficient funds while they are invested, you have another reason to let your Roth IRA grow as long as possible.
+Tax-free accounts are the best way to earn income in the U.S. if you use them right, but using them right is a matter of being patient while your money grows.